HGX-Team/hypergraphx/README.md

 ## Library highlights
   TODO FRA: copiare dal paper i vari tools ma semplificando il testo
    * **Motif analysis** is a fundamental tool in network science to describe networked systems at their microscale, identifying their structural and functional building blocks.
 We provide an implementation for **higher-order motif analysis**: overabundant subgraphs of nodes connected by higher-order interactions.
-Given their widespread applications and expected use on large-scale real-world datasets, we also provide an approximated algorithm for higher-order motif analysis based on hyperedge sampling that speeds up computations while maintaining accuracy.
+We also provide an approximated algorithm for higher-order motif analysis based on hyperedge sampling that speeds up computations while maintaining accuracy.

 ## Quick start